lop-Louis/northbook/docs/decisions/contracts-directory.md

 ### Stakes

 - **Placed well:** Governance docs remain easy to locate, stay linked to their releases, and model how to log future contracts (security, privacy, etc.).
-- **Placed poorly:** Contracts sprawl across release folders or changelog notes, making it slow to discover, update, or audit them.
+- **Placed poorly:** Contracts sprawl across release folders or legacy log notes, making it slow to discover, update, or audit them.

 ## Options

 ### Option 1 — Per-release folders

 Store each contract inside the release folder that introduced it.
 Pros: keeps temporal context with release artifacts.
-Cons: governance spreads across multiple release directories, so contributors must know the exact release to find a contract; duplicates decision metadata in changelog snippets.
+Cons: governance spreads across multiple release directories, so contributors must know the exact release to find a contract; duplicates decision metadata in State entries.

 ### Option 2 — Dedicated contracts directory

 Create a top-level `contracts/` section for all governance contracts plus a sibling `decisions/` directory.
-Each contract includes metadata about its introducing release and links back to the changelog, while decisions cross-link to both the contract and release receipts.
+Each contract includes metadata about its introducing release and links back to the release bundle, while decisions cross-link to both the contract and release receipts.
 Pros: predictable location, scales as new contracts arrive, keeps nav intentional via a Contracts group.
 Cons: requires upfront directory creation and nav tuning.

-### Option 3 — Embed full text in the changelog
+### Option 3 — Embed full text in one release log

-Expand changelog entries to include the full contract text and decision rationale.
+Expand the release log entry (legacy changelog) to include the full contract text and decision rationale.
 Pros: zero new directories.
-Cons: changelog becomes bloated, governance content mixes with operational updates, and individual contracts become hard to maintain or cross-link.
+Cons: the log becomes bloated, governance content mixes with operational updates, and individual contracts become hard to maintain or cross-link.

 ## Decide